 Traditional server-side programs like mysqldump/mysql and rsync are built for performance from start.
 Use them as intended!
 Also, recent versions of WP-CLI have excellent features for export/import of databases.

 - Functions from social networks

-If you want your website visitors to share your content, use the functions readily available with the social networks that you use.
-Check the developer documentation with Facebook, Twitter and similar.
+If you want your website visitors to share your content, use the functions readily available on the social networks that you use.
+Check the developer documentation with Facebook, Twitter, and similar.
 And if you really have to use a plugin, use MashShare.

 - Loco Translate

 The multi-lingual support of WordPress has slowly become better with the years, and we’ll probably see full translation support included in WordPress core in the future, but until then, much of this functionality is solved using plugins.

 Cache and optimization

 - WP Super Cache, W3 Total Cache (+others)

 If you’ve read any of the articles previously written by my colleagues at Servebolt, you know that we aren’t big fans of using cache for optimization.
 That’s not how the cache is supposed to be used.
 It’s much better to focus on the code rather than the cache.

 Cache plugins speed up the requests that are cached but slow down the requests that are not cached.
 Since a regular cache hit rate is somewhere between 10 and 25%, a cache plugin will slow down the site for 75-90% of your visitors.